PlebeiusGaragicus/SocraticSeminar/README.md

 `agents/` - our agentic graphs, deployed using `langgraph dev`.
 One node will hit our backend with an ecash token which will need to be verified before execution.

 `backend/` - our Python FastAPI backend, accepts and verifies eCash payments

+---

+# Starting Prompt for Cursor

+Review the @README.md and submodules to understand the core features of our web application.
+We'll need to understand the example submodules and build out a thorough plan before building.

+The idea is to have projects, which will contain both threads and artifacts.
+The submodule's are examples upon which we will.

+We will update our MKDocs in docs/ as we go - this should be terse and be used to outline our architecture, design decisions and progress as we go.